Gabriela Olivares

 Biography

 Dr. Olivares received her PhD in Applied Linguistics from Purdue University, West Lafayette, IN.
-Her research interests include second/foreign language acquisition and methodology, individual differences, working memory and the use of technology-enhanced language learning tools among traditional and non-traditional students.
-She has published over 17 refereed articles, presented at over 35 conferences, has participated and secured funds for 5 grant projects, and has been the recipient of five awards, such as The Veridian Community Engagement Award (Iowa) in 2009.
+Her research interests include second language acquisition and methodology, open educational resource (OER) pedagogy, individual differences, working memory and the use of technology-enhanced language learning tools among traditional and non-traditional students.
+She has published over 20 refereed articles, presented at over 35 conferences, has participated and secured funds for several grant projects, and has been the recipient of several awards, such as The Veridian Community Engagement Award (Iowa) in 2009 and the Iowa OER Open Education Award in 2025.
+Beyond her research and instruction, Dr. Olivares has held significant leadership roles at UNI, including serving as Interim Dean of the Graduate College and Vice President of Research and Innovation, while contributing her expertise as a site reviewer for state teacher education accreditation.